Why are many businesses instilling a DevOps culture into their organization?: Results, Findings, and Discussion

-The problem P10 \textit{``Digital transformation drivers''} (grounded = 15) is \textit{associated with} P02 and P09 (also P01 that was above mentioned).
-Thus, it seems that the digital transformation drivers are related to the lack of standardized and automated processes, technological stacks, infrastructure, etc., as well as the problems when they releasing software.
+Problem P10, \textit{``Digital transformation drivers''} (grounded = 15), has a strong \textit{association with} P1 (co-occurrence = 5).
+P10 is \textit{associated with} P02 and P09.
+Thus, it seems that the too much time for releasing, the problems when releasing, and the lack of standardized and automated processes, technological stacks, infrastructure, etc., drive organizations to implement a digital transformation.

-The problem P09 \textit{``Lack of standardization and automation''} (grounded = 14) is \textit{associated with} P06 and P07, i.e. the silos, either organizational or cultural silos, and the lack of collaboration between development and operations teams.
-It can be deduced that the lack of collaboration makes it difficult or even impossible the standardization of methods, tools, and technologies, as well as the automation of processes.
+Problem P09, \textit{``Lack of standardization and automation''} (grounded = 14), is \textit{associated with} P06, i.e., the existence of silos, either organizational or cultural silos, and P07, i.e., the lack of collaboration between development and operations teams.
+It seems that the lack of collaboration and the existence of silos make it difficult or even impossible to standardize of methods, tools, and technologies and to automate of processes.

-The problem P02 \textit{``Problems when releasing new versions''} (grounded = 13) is related to P01 and P10, already mentioned, but also to P06 and P07.
-Thus, it can be deduced that organizational and cultural silos, as well as the lack of collaboration between dev and ops, \textit{cause} problems when releasing new versions.
+Problem P02, \textit{``Problems when releasing new versions''} (grounded = 13), is related to P01 and P10, and is also related to P06 and P07.
+Thus, it seems that organizational and cultural silos, as well as the lack of collaboration between dev and ops, may \textit{cause} problems when releasing new versions.

-The problem P06 \textit{``Organization and cultural silos''} (grounded = 10) has a strong relationship with P07, in such a way that the lack of collaboration between Dev and Ops \textit{causes} these organization and cultural silos in the companies participating in the study.
-In turn, organization and cultural silos \textit{cause} systems' downtimes.
+Problem P06, \textit{``Organization and cultural silos''} (grounded = 10), has a strong relationship with P07.
+It seems that the lack of collaboration between dev and ops \textit{causes} these organization and cultural silos in the companies participating in the study.
+In turn, organization and cultural silos may \textit{cause} P04, i.e., systems' downtimes.

-Finally, P03 \textit{``Too much time spent on setting up environments''} (grounded = 9) is caused by P07 and P09, i.e. by the lack of collaboration and the lack of standardization and automation, respectively.
+Finally, P03, \textit{``Too much time spent on setting up environments''} (grounded = 9), is related to P07 and P09.
+Thus, it seems that P03 is caused by P07 and P09, i.e., by the lack of collaboration and the lack of standardization and automation, respectively.